 ------------- Begin Text Changes ---------------

-For HE trigger-based PPDU and preamble-punctured HE MU PPDU, additional transmit modulation accuracy test for the un-occupied subcarriers of the PPDU shall be performed.
+For HE trigger-based PPDU, additional transmit modulation accuracy test for the un-occupied subcarriers of the PPDU shall be performed.
 The transmit modulation accuracy of un-occupied subcarriers of the PPDU test shall be performed by instrumentation capable of converting the transmitted signals into a stream of complex samples at sampling rate greater than or equal to the bandwidth of the signal being transmitted; except that for noncontiguous transmissions, only the frequency segment with occupied subcarriers is tested.
-The transmit modulation accuracy of maximum average un-occupied subcarriers error of the PPDU shall meet relative constellation error minus TBD margin in dB scale for each modulation and code rates using the un-occupied subcarriers within the corresponding segment.
+The transmit modulation accuracy of un-occupied subcarriers of the PPDU shall meet relative constellation error staircase mask for each modulation and code rates using the un-occupied subcarriers within the corresponding segment.

 The instrument shall have sufficient accuracy in terms of I/Q branch amplitude and phase balance, DC offsets, phase noise, and analog to digital quantization noise.
 A possible embodiment of such a setup is converting the signals to a low IF frequency with a microwave synthesizer, sampling the signal with a digital oscilloscope and decomposing it digitally into quadrature components.
 The sampled signal shall be processed in a manner similar to an actual receiver, according to the following steps, or equivalent procedure: